 And that's where Regression Testing techniques are helpful!
 But What Is Regression Testing, and why is it important?

 Regression Testing is a technique used in software testing to verify that an application still performs as expected after any modifications, updates, or improvements to the code.
 The general stability and efficiency of the current features are ensured by regression testing.

 Regression Testing in Agile is used whenever a new change is made to the code to ensure proper system operations even after each update.
 An application typically undergoes several tests before modifications are incorporated into the main development branch.

-Regression testing verifies the overall behavior of the product.
+Regression testing process verifies the overall behavior of the product.
 Now that you know the Regression Testing Definition, let's get to some of the use cases for a better understanding!

 Examples of Regression Testing